- Fan Zone

 Tim resides in Vestal with his wife, Tina, and their children Allison, Tanner and Ashley.

-Ryan Hurba enters his eighth season as hitting coach and recruiting coordinator for the Bearcats in 2013.
+Ryan Hurba enters his ninth season as hitting coach and recruiting coordinator for the Bearcats in 2014.
 During that time, Hurba has built a reputation as an elite recruiter and instructor and his Bearcats have blossomed at the plate under his tutelage.

 In 2012, hot-hitting infielder Brian Ruby finished the regular season with a .402 average and ranked 56th in the entire country in average.